kai824/tp/docs/UserGuide.md

    * `filter a/Major=Computer Science` : Filters all candidates who major in Computer Science.

-   * `sort a/Graduation Year` : Sorts candidates in ascending order of Graduation Year.
+   * `sort a/Graduation Year` : Sorts candidates in alphabetically ascending order of Graduation Year.

    * `delete 3` : Deletes the 3rd candidate shown in the current list.